iterative/dvc.org/content/blog/2022-03-01-stale-models.md

 The output of our training stage is the file for the `model.pt`.
 Now all we need to do is get this to our production environment.
-That could be a web API that returns results in real-time or you do some kind of batch prediction.
+That could be a web API that returns results in real-time or you could do some kind of batch prediction.
 Regardless of how you deploy to production, you now have a model that's been updated to account for the previous data drift.

 ## Conclusion